gdesjonqueres/ajax-form-colorbox/readme.md

 http://g.desjonqueres.free.fr/portf/aaa/

-click on the link "open colorbox"
+click on the link "open colorbox" to have access to the UI